-From daily care to common pitfalls, we’ve got you covered.
-Let’s get those baby horse hooves ready for their first gallop.
+Let’s help those tiny baby horse hooves get ready for their first big adventure.

 Foal hooves are made up of three main parts.
 First is the hoof wall: the hard outer shell protects the hoof.
 It’s like a sturdy boot for your foal, shielding it from injuries.